 Why Developing Your Next Generation Of Leaders Is Important

 It has been estimated that there are nearly 10,000 Baby Boomers who are reaching retirement age every day.
 Given that reality, many of our current leaders will be thinking of retiring and not be in their roles for much longer.
 It is therefore essential for companies to build healthy pipelines of leaders who are able to succeed in their current roles and then advance to the next level.
+Leadership Development has become a best practice for attracting and retaining next-generation leaders.
 This article examines some opportunities and challenges with regard to attracting and retaining a workforce that can help your company to adapt to changing workforce demographics and grow to the next level.

 People Want to Learn And Grow In Their Jobs